dshanske/indieweb-post-kinds/readme.md

 ## Changelog ##
 	= Version 2.7.4 ( 2017-12-?? ) =
-		* Check for missing properties in all templates which should only happen if improperly filled = Version 2.7.3 ( 2017-12-03 ) =
+		* Check for missing properties in all templates which should only happen if improperly filled
+		* Switch entirely to icons from the new Font Awesome 5 release = Version 2.7.3 ( 2017-12-03 ) =
 		* Change user agent
 		* Parser now captures video and audio tags and attempts to identify common file extensions